Akshit7-uni/Phishy-Check/README.md

 > ```
 > Then `npm test` will work too.

-## Roadmap / Ideas

-- [ ] Add more threat-intel sources (e.g., PhishTank, URLScan.io) for stronger consensus scoring.
-- [ ] Cache recent scan results to reduce redundant API calls.
-- [ ] Add a detailed breakdown view in the popup (show per-source signals, not just the final verdict).
-- [ ] Publish to the Chrome Web Store.
-- [ ] Add rate-limiting/error handling for API quota limits.

-## Contributing

-Contributions, issues, and feature requests are welcome.
-Feel free to fork the repo and open a pull request.

-## License

 No license file is currently specified in this repository.
 Consider adding one (e.g., MIT) if you plan to share or accept contributions.